THE CASPIAN CONNECTION

 ‘You are definitely too old for her and it’s totally against the rules.’

-‘Now, talking about old; it’s time for you to sing for your ticket to Växjö.’
+‘Now, talking about old; it’s time for you to earn your ticket to Växjö.’

 ‘Half of my ticket to Växjö.’